Dualboi/Dualboi/README.md

 #
 Currently learning :books:

-Adnvanced Data analysis and modelling
+Advanced Data analysis and modelling

 <!--
 **Dualboi/Dualboi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.